Villa Pianciani: Building in the park

 An additional building, recognizable today only as a ruin, represents the unique survivor of two symmetric artifacts originally set at the sides of the main avenue of entry and named barracks’.
 These buildings, located at the sides of the path to the main house and inclined parallel to the axis, guided the gaze of the visitor along the entrance to focus the attention on the facade of the main building.

 The Park

 Giuseppe Valadier also designed a large park around the Villa.
 Across from the entrance surrounded by oaks, is a 2000 m2 park where cypress trees lead to the peak of the hill with two lateral paths that guide the way along the property.
-The central axis continues through a geometric square that contains two large pavilions made of wrought iron and decorated with roses ending in a elliptical square limited by exedras.
+The central axis continues through a geometric square that contains two large pavilions made of wrought iron and decorated with roses ending in an elliptical square limited by exedras.
 The layout is in the geometric and symmetric lines of traditional Italian gardens, while the park as a whole follows the contour of the land in the style of English naturalism with hundreds of box hedges that create shaded winding walkways called ‘Cocchi’, bounded by pergolas and flowers.